kevinsullivan/cs2120f24/Cs2120f24/Lectures/02_prop_logic/informal/notes.md

 language has expression sub-languages for Boolean and arithmetic expressions, among others (e.g., *X && Y* and *N + 1*).

-## The Formal Language of Propositional Logic, Informally
+## The Formal Language of Propositional Logic (Informally)

 Propositional logic is an *expression language*.
 In fact it is *isomorphic* (essentially identical) to the language of Boolean expressions you will find in any old imperative language.
-We give names to a few more binary operations, and use different notation, but otherwise, you've already got this.
+We give names to a few more binary operations, and use different notations, but otherwise, you've already got this!

 ### Syntax